cyrildewit/eloquent-viewable/README.md

 ## Overview

-Eloquent Vieable allows you to easiliy associate views with Eloquent models.
+Eloquent Viewable allows you to easiliy associate views with Eloquent models.
 It's designed with simplicity in mind.
 This package will save all view records in a database table, so we can make different views counts.
 For example, if we want to know how many peopele has viewed a specific post between January 10 and February 17 in 2018, we can do the following: `$post->views()->period(Period::create('10-01-2018', '17-02-2018'))`.

 This package is not built with the intent to collect analytical data.
 It is made to simply store the views of a Laravel Eloquent model.
 You would use this package for models like: Post, Video, Profile and Hotel, but of course, you can use this package as you want.